How many savings accounts should I have?

 • Different types of savings accounts allow you to take advantage of certain features, like higher interest rates or unlimited access to your funds.

-Here's what to consider before you open multiple savings accounts.
+If you're wondering, "How many savings accounts should I have?" here's what to consider before you open multiple savings accounts.

 Pros and cons of having multiple savings accounts